oddacious/oddacious.github.io/_posts/2019-02-09-proper_scoring_rules.md

 I've warmed up to MSE as a practical choice, but I still prefer log loss in probabilistic settings.
 It has a strong information theory foundation.
-It also fits a gambler's use case, which is one of the historical foundations of probability.
-As Roulston and Smith describe, about a log loss formulation that they label ignorance, "a house setting odds based on a minimum Brier score model will be expected to lose money to a gambler using the model with lower ignorance".
+It also fits a gambler's use case, which is one of the historical foundations of probability and a key way we think about sports probabilities.
+As Roulston and Smith describe, about a log loss formulation that they label *ignorance*, "a house setting odds based on a minimum Brier score model will be expected to lose money to a gambler using the model with lower ignorance".
 I'll stay on the side of the gamblers who don't lose money.